Hackdotslash/T01-The-Pack/README.md

 ## Mentors Suggestion
 * Suggestion 1 - To make the user voice input multilingual.
+(Completed)
 * Suggestion 2 - To build the other of communication i.e from Sign Language to Transcript.
+(Completed)

 ## Authors